Rhinemann/mage-hack/src/chapters/True Magick.typ

   ==== #spec_c.d6 Apprentice
   #quote[Create Gadgets/Perfect Material Exploitation/Primal Innovation]

   Through sophisticated uses of instruments and principles, the hypereconomist can modify existing materials with an energized-value buzz; they can even create something from nothing, thanks to the principle of increased worth.
-In game terms, this allows them to use the normal Prime #spec_c.d6 Effects, although the character still needs to have some technological source to facilitate his conjurations.
+In game terms, this allows them to use the normal Prime #spec_c.d6 Effects, although the character still needs to have some technological source to facilitate their conjurations.
 ]

 / Primal Utility Manipulation: On rolls to create an asset that can be produced by a #spec_c.d6 or lower Primal Utility rating, add #spec_c.d6 and step up your effect die.